F-I-D-O/Manuals/manuals/Programming/Python/Plotly Manual.md

 ```

-### Tick markers and shared axes
+### Customizing shared axes
 By default, only tick labels are shared between subplots with shared axes.
-To share the tick markers, we need to hide them manually and add them to the first subplot.
+To share other properties (tick markers, axis title) we need to hide them manually and add them to the first subplot.
 Example:
 ```python
 fig.update_yaxes(showticklabels=False)
 fig.update_yaxes(showticklabels=True, row=1, col=1)